mgifford/drupal-security/src/concerns.rst

 often used which then become patterns that are followed long after the site is launched.

-Implementing and enforcing a policy of using very complex passwords and `2 factor authentication`_ for any service that is responsible for delivering a critical service like email or code repositories.
-Proper use of a secure, redundant password manager is also something that should be key for all employees.
+Implementing and enforcing a policy of using very complex passwords and `two-factor authentication`_ for any critical service, like email.
+Proper use of a secure,redundant password manager is also something that should be key for all employees.
 If someone is able to hack into your Google Mail or GitHub account, they can often access much more than your communications.
-Most services on the Internet are keyed to email addresses and passwords to 3rd party services are often stored.
+Most services on the Internet are keyed to email addresses and passwords to third-party services are often stored.
 Identity theft online is a huge problem for institutions.

 The `UK's Government Service Design Manual`_ is an excellent resource for any large institution and it has a great section that applies directly to web security,
 `Security as enabler: Using technological change to build secure services`_.
-In particular I like the point that security shouldn't degrade user experience.
+In particular, I like the point that security shouldn't degrade user experience.

 Don't ignore minor bugs.
 As `Darren Mothersele`_ mentions in his blog, it is possible for a number of minor vulnerabilities to be chained together in a way